 Selective invoice finance enables you to sell individual unpaid invoices at a discount to release funds as working capital for your business.
-Rather than waiting to be paid up to ninety days for payment of products and services you have delivered, a percentage of the funds can be made available immediately so you can manage your cash flow and get on with running your business effectively.
+Rather than waiting to be paid up to ninety days for payment of products and services you have delivered, a percentage of the funds can be made available so you can manage your cash flow and get on with running your business effectively.

-Unlike invoice factoring and invoice discounting, the business does not have to sell its entire sales ledger; you can simply access funds as and when your business requires an injection of cash, by using the facility on an invoice-to-invoice basis.
+Unlike invoice factoring and invoice discounting, the business does not have to sell its entire sales ledger.
+You can access funds as and when your business requires an injection of cash, by using the facility on an invoice-to-invoice basis.

 Choosing to factor an individual invoice does not require you to relinquish control of your customer relationships.
-You remain in control of collecting outstanding payments so the factoring arrangement remains completely confidential between you and your alternative lending provider.
+Most providers let you stay in control of collecting outstanding payments, so the factoring arrangement remains completely confidential between you and your alternative lending provider.
 Selective invoice financing is ideally suited to businesses that experience seasonal fluctuations.
-It offers a short-term alternative finance arrangement that assists with the management of cashflow.
+It offers a short-term alternative finance arrangement that assists with the management of cash flow.

-As well as supporting your daily business needs, such as meeting payroll and paying bills, it can be also used to invest in new company assets or employee training programmes.
+As well as supporting your daily business needs, such as meeting payroll and paying bills, it can also be used to invest in new company assets or employee training programmes.

 To find out for free if you qualify for selective invoice finance, please apply online now for a no obligation quotation.